Jalzu1007/weather-dashboard/README.md

 ## Usage

-To use the weather dashboard, follow these steps:
+To use the Weather Dashboard, follow these steps:

 1. Enter a city name in the search bar and click the search button or press enter.
 2. The dashboard will display the city's current weather conditions, including the city name, date, an icon representation of weather conditions, temperature, humidity, and wind speed.